kperkins96/cs56-games-minesweeper/README.md

 How to Run
 ==========

+First set up your environment variables to connect to your postgrsql database then:

-To run the GuiGame, use "ant mine".
+* To run the GuiGame, use "ant mine".
-To run the TextGame, use "ant textmine".
+* To run the TextGame, use "ant textmine".

 W16 Final Remarks
 =================